 It is influenced by the size of your website

 The speed of loading a website directly affects your business, as a fast site creates happy users and lowers your operating costs.
 A smaller website is more likely to look uncomfortable on a widescreen monitor.
 To determine a client’s screen resolution, you can use specialized tools like Google Chrome.
 This tool gathers technical information from client computers, such as resolution and CPU.
 If your website doesn’t look good on this device, make some changes to your website.

 It is influenced by topical relevance

 The concept of topical relevance is central to intellectual access, information retrieval, reasoning, and communication.
 Although this concept is widely used, the common understanding of topical relevance is limited to topic matching and fails to recognize complex topical connections needed to respond to diverse user tasks and situations.
 To develop a more comprehensive understanding of topical relevance, researchers need to incorporate it into information retrieval systems.
 This paper provides an overview of topical relevance in information systems and its role in user interaction.

-In order to rank well in search engine results, your content must be keyword-optimised.
+In order to rank well in search engine results, your content must be keyword-optimized.
 Performing quality keyword research will identify your target audience and draw visitors to your website.
 Quality keyword research includes factors such as difficulty, popularity, and competition.
-Topical relevance is important for long-form content, as this type of content lends itself to in-depth analysis of a topic.
+Topical relevance is important for long-form content, as this type of content lends itself to an in-depth analysis of a topic.
 In addition, it is essential to build relationships with similar websites to establish quality backlinks.